BTBurke/caddy-extauth/README.md

-## JWT
+## EXTAUTH

 [![Build Status](https://travis-ci.org/BTBurke/caddy-extauth.svg?branch=master)](https://travis-ci.org/BTBurke/caddy-extauth)

 **External Authorization Middleware for Caddy**

 This middleware implements an authorization layer for [Caddy](https://caddyserver.com) by using an external service you provide to handle authorization for each request.
-Unlike other authorization methods like [JWT](https://github.com/BTBurke/caddy-jwt), this middleware provides you with more flexibility to implement your own authorization scheme.
+Unlike other authorization middleware for Caddy like [JWT](https://github.com/BTBurke/caddy-jwt), this middleware provides you with more flexibility to implement your own authorization scheme.

 ### How it works